 - Spoon a layer of the corn mayo mixture into small cups.
 Sprinkle a layer of cheese, cilantro (optional), and more chili powder (if desired), then add another layer of corn and continue layering ingredients until the cups are full.

-- Serve immediately with lime wedges, and refrigerate unused portions promptly.
+- Serve immediately (slightly warm or room temperature) with lime wedges.
+Refrigerate unused portions promptly.
 Leftovers will last about 1-2 days in the fridge.

 Notes